-However, if employees at the bottom of the organization are not providing the evidence that it is safe for them to speak up, or if they fear reporting candidly (which is a typical side-effect of powerful and privileged cultures), leaders will incorrectly believe they have created this safe environment.
+However, if employees at the bottom of the organization are not providing evidence that it is safe for them to speak up or if they fear reporting candidly (which is a typical side-effect of powerful and privileged cultures), leaders will incorrectly believe they have created this safe environment.

 It is important for leaders to understand that merely espousing the desire for or the existence of a safe environment doesn’t make the environment safe.

-If the environment is not safe for employees everywhere to speak up about problems, any effort to connect with employees down the chain will be futile.
+If the environment is unsafe for employees everywhere to speak up about problems, any effort to connect with employees down the chain will be futile.

 It may not be productive for all top executives to go down and secretly do the grunt work that we do.

 However, they could roll up their sleeves and regularly spend time with their employees in a more informal and collegial manner.

 As they do so, it is highly likely they will collect useful information and perspectives they didn’t have before – ones that may change future decisions and even improve the organization.

 I’d Love to Hear from You